Sciatica Pain Treatment In Murfreesboro

 The leg pain is different from person to person, can be mild or very strong, and feel like an electric shock.
 Though piriformis syndrome has symptoms similar to sciatica, their underlying causes are different.

 - Rest during the first three days

 - Physical activity on the fourth day, such as walking or exercises to strengthen the lower back

 - Alternating heat and cold therapy 3 to 4 times per day

 - Over-the-counter medication and ointments as directed on the packaging

 It is important to seek help for sciatica treatment if the pain worsens.
 There are many treatment options, and the choice depends on the underlying cause of sciatica.
 So it is important to get a proper diagnosis.

 - Supportive care: Ice & heat packs

 - Medications: Nonsteroidal anti-inflammatory drug, analgesic, muscle relaxant, steroid, and nerve pain medication

 - Self-care: Ice packs and gentle stretching at home

 - Therapies: Drug-free non-invasive chiropractic treatments, techniques like stretching, massage, and acupuncture

 - Medical procedure: Epidural steroid injection, pain medication, physical therapy

 - Other Therapy (surgeries): Laminectomy, Laminotomy, Microdiscectomy

 Chiropractic care focuses not only on relieving your pain but also on improving the health of the tissues near the pinched nerve.
-It balances the muscles of the spine and pelvis and decreases the pressure between discs, muscles, and ligaments to leave the sciatic nerve free and unpinched.
+It balances the spine and pelvis muscles and decreases the pressure between discs, muscles, and ligaments to leave the sciatic nerve free and not pinched.